Limine-Bootloader/limine-protocol/PROTOCOL.md

 or an ACPI NVS region.

 For [base revisions](#base-revisions) <= 2, memory between 0 and 0x1000 is never marked as usable memory.

+For [base revision 4](#base-revision-4) or greater, ACPI tables (that being RSDP, RSDT, XSDT, all tables pointed to by RSDT and XSDT, FACS, X_FACS, DSDT, X_DSDT - if present) are guaranteed to be mapped within any of the 3 ACPI memory map regions.

 The entries are guaranteed to be sorted by base address, lowest to highest.